yule44ka/AI-Chat-DataSpell/README.md

 # AI-Chat-DataSpell

-This project provides assistant that help to work with pandas dataframe.
+AI assistant that helps to work with pandas dataframe.

 ## Installation